lonestar125/PyHexx/README.md

     - this friday (21/04)
     - next thursday (27/04)
     - next friday (28/04) (last day to submit) --> this is not optimal as we want to send all the files to jonchery as early as possible (she might not check her mails during the vacation)
+OR
+- film and stich it up in a imovie or some shit

 (in order of importance):